 Often right – though it is illegal to do so in some countries.
-Yet many agencies put ads on the net that are completely made up and neither the job nor the company exist (at least recruiters who work on success fees and who have to build a “candidate pool”).
+Yet some recruiters advertise fake jobs , completely made up and neither the job nor the company exist (this is valid for recruiters who work on success fees and who have to build a “candidate pool”).

-I read and hear again and again that candidates complain that when they met their recruiter, the job “was gone”, had “just been filled” or more bluntly “does not exist” and had the aim “to attract candidates”.
+For the last 13 years since I started in this profession, I heard over and over again candidates who complained that when they met their recruiter, the job “was gone”, had “just been filled” or more bluntly “does not exist” and had the aim “to attract candidates”.

-Yes, some recruiters will put sexy job ads on their homepage to get YOUR resume for a job does not exist or has almost been filled in 2004 by a colleague who has left the company in the meantime.
-But then, if they are ready to spend one hour with you, they do so because they firmly believe they can “place” you.
-So don’t have too high expectations on the job you applied for, be sharp but go there nevertheless.
+Yes, some recruiters will put sexy job advertisements on their homepage to get YOUR resume for a job does not exist or has almost been filled in 2009 by a colleague who has left the company in the meantime.
+Choose your headhunter wisely (here are some tips how to recognize a good one), preferably one who works retained only, and we can be a catalyst for your career.

 PS: My commitment to you is to be honest and to debunk the secrets of my profession: If my dead body will be found, cut in pieces, on the parking lot of a cheap motel on a freeway in South France, it was one of my competitors…